drewdeponte/sublime_guard/README.markdown

 load that .rvmrc and attempt to run Guard on that project.

 In the case where it can't find RVM it simply tries to run Guard assuming it is installed as a system gem.

+## rbenv Support

+This plugin supports *rbenv* out of the box.
+This means it checks to see if `$HOME/.rbenv` exists and appropriately modifies the `PATH` environment variable to include `$HOME/.rbenv/bin` in the path.
+It also runs `rbenv init -` for you.

+In the case where it can't find *rbenv* it simply tries to run Guard assuming it is installed as a system gem.

 ## FAQs